-California will have two preparedness levels, corresponding to the North and South Geographic Areas.
-These levels will reflect fire activity and fire weather conditions in each Geographical Area and therefore may be different.
+- California will have two preparedness levels, corresponding to the North and South Geographic Areas.
+These levels will reflect fire activity and fire weather conditions in each Geographical Area and therefore, may be different.
 California's commitment to meet National activities will only extend to federal personnel and resources which are available.
-State, County, and Local Fire Department Resources can only be made available on a case by case basis determined at the time requested.
-The purpose of the Preparedness Plan is:

-- To coordinate workforce and equipment needs for wildland fire activities and prescribed fire. - To ensure that fire protection responsibilities and commitments to prescribed fire do not exceed State wildland fire capabilities, and are coordinated with state and national wildland fire activities.
+State, County, and Local Fire Department Resources can only be made - resources which are available.
+State, County, and Local Fire Department Resources can only be made available on a case by case basis determined at the time requested. - 10 The purpose of the Preparedness Plan is: - To coordinate workforce and equipment needs for wildland fire activities and prescribed fire. - To ensure that fire protection responsibilities and commitments to prescribed fire do not exceed State wildland fire capabilities and are coordinated with state and national wildland fire activities.